Stephanie writes about relationships, travel, and entertaining ideas. Married for 20 years, she and her husband love planning dates!

 Don't think that you have to shop at Tiffany's and designer outlets to impress your date, however.
 Sure, he or she might have expensive taste, but there are definitely romantic date ideas that will entertain him or her without leaving you broke!

-7. Go Wine Tasting.
+7. Go wine tasting.
 Find a region close to where you live (if possible) and schedule a late afternoon of wine tasting.
-Here in my home state of Oregon, there are a number of regions outside of Portland that offer free or reduced price wine tastings, at which you can purchase bottles or cases of wine or other souveniers.
+Here in my home state of Oregon, there are a number of regions outside of Portland that offer free or reduced-price wine tastings, at which you can purchase bottles or cases of wine or other souvenirs.
 My friends also love the Napa Valley region in California.

 The Date Who Enjoys the Simple Things in Life